julianmak/NEMO-related/README.md

 # NEMO-related

 GitHub repository of me personal homebrew of NEMO (> ver 3.6) related content.
-<a href="https://nemo-related.readthedocs.io/en/latest/" target="_blank">Click here</a> for documentation of
-contents

-Disclaimer!!!
+[Click here](https://nemo-related.readthedocs.io/en/latest/) for documentation of contents (may want to right click and open in a new window).

+***Disclaimer***!!!
 The Python codes for dealing with NEMO data are mostly adapted from pre-existing tools (there should be documentation from "where"; if there isn't please let me know.)
 I don't claim to have done anything new/clever/efficient/100% correct, so use these at your own risk!